logansease/QwikJson/README.md

 #import "QwikJson.h"
 ```

-This pod will whether if your project uses objective-c or Swift.
+This pod is written in Objective-C but works great with Swift projects as well.

 ## Usage